k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 ### 4.2 Elastic Search

-Via its CDC module, Fabric can use E-S to store its indices and provide a distributed, [multi-tenant](https://en.wikipedia.org/wiki/Multitenancy) capable [full-text search](https://en.wikipedia.org/wiki/Full-text_search) engine for near real-time results across its huge number of LU MicroDB instances.
+Via its CDC module, Fabric can use Elastic Search to store its indices and provide a distributed, [multi-tenant](https://en.wikipedia.org/wiki/Multitenancy) capable [full-text search](https://en.wikipedia.org/wiki/Full-text_search) engine for near real-time results across its huge number of LUIs.

 ## 5. Security

-Since Digital Entity data encapsulation architecture provides a very strong case for data protection (each LUI lives as a separate entity), Fabric is basically secured by-design.
+Since LUI data encapsulation architecture provides a very strong case for data protection (each LUI lives as a separate entity), Fabric is basically secured by-design.
 Yet Fabric adds to its arsenal a wide range of security tools, layers and practices to ensure the protection of your data.

 ### 5.1 Authentication &amp; Authorization Engine